 - You are travelling with a ticket or permit after the expiry date (unless the ticket expires during your journey, in which case you will be allowed to complete your journey).

 What happens if you’re accused of fare evasion?

 The train company (TFL or various others) typically write to an individual who is suspected of fare evasion, asking them to confirm whether they accept that they committed the offence.
 There will be an opportunity to provide information to ‘take into consideration’ while they consider a prosecution.

-An increasing number of regional railway companies (including Cross Country and Chilton Railways) have started outsourcing their prosecutions to a private company called Transport Investigations Limited (TIL) in order to protect their brands.
+An increasing number of regional railway companies (including Cross Country and Chiltern Railways & Transport for Wales) have started outsourcing their prosecutions to a private company called Transport Investigations Limited (TIL) in order to protect their brands.
 You may therefore receive correspondence from TIL.

 How long do I have to respond to a fare evasion letter?

-Typically, you will be given 10 days to reply but other companies such as Transport Investigations Limited allow 21 days.
-This is an ideal time for us to intervene on your behalf, because the decision to prosecution has not yet been made by the train company.
+When you receive the initial letter, it is an ideal time for us to intervene on your behalf, because the final decision to prosecute has not yet been made by the train company.
 It’s a great opportunity to set out personal mitigating factors and supporting documents.

 What happens if I’m prosecuted for Fare Evasion?

-If they decide to prosecute, you will receive a Court Summons in the post, providing a date when you must attend court.
+If they decide to prosecute, you will receive a Court Summons in the post, providing a date when the hearing will be heard.
 The form will ask you whether you intend to plead guilty or not guilty and will give you an option to enter your plea by post.

 It is extremely important that you do not complete this paperwork without consulting a solicitor if your aim is to avoid a criminal conviction.